NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

 .. note::

    In general, NeMo-Aligner supports models trained from Megatron-LM.

+Hardware Requirements
+#####################

+NeMo-Aligner is powered by other NVIDIA libraries which support several NVIDIA GPUs.
+NeMo-Aligner is tested on H100, but also works on A100.
+Several tutorials assume 80GB VRAM, so if you are following along with GPUs with 40GB, please adjust your config accordingly.

+Examples of config adjustments are increasing node count, introducing more tensor/pipeline parallelism, lowering batch size, and increasing gradient accumulation.